nvdaes/clipContentsDesigner/readme.md

 ## Changes for 10.0
 * Fixed a bug in the dialog used to show the clipboard text, when its title contains non latin characters.
-* Fixed a bug when using the emulate cut feature with an Arabic keyboard layout.
+* Fixed a bug when using the emulate cut and copy features with an Arabic keyboard layout.
 This has been fixed by Abdel, added as an add-on author.

 ## Changes for 9.0